 113 BROWN PAPER 114 BROWN PAPER

-As I like the rounder edges, it seemed natural for me to attempt them with pleasing results.
-I particularly like the second image, as the shadows created add a different element.
+The rounded edges seemed natural to attempt them and felt fluid.
+I particularly like the second image, where the shadows add a 3d element.
 FAIRLY SUCCESSFUL

 114 BROWN PAPER 115 SANDPAPER

-The sandpaper was horrible to use, although adds to the textural feel.
-So was not something I would like to use again.
-This highlighted the importance of what material to use.
+The sandpaper was horrible to use, although gives a textural feel.
+It is something that I wouldn’t use again, highlighting the importance of what material used.
 UNSUCCESSFUL

 115 WALLPAPER 116 ALTERED PICTURE

 A drawing previously done was cut creating flaps.
 This added to the visually impact as opposed to the plainer samples.
 SUCCESSFUL

 118 LINED PAPER 119 LINED PAPER